ecamp/ecamp3/CONTRIBUTING.md

 #### Checklist :pencil:

 We truly value and appreciate every contribution to our project! :heart:
-To make the collaboration smooth and enjoyable for everyone, we've put together this checklist :scroll:.
+To make the collaboration smoother and more enjoyable for everyone, we've put together this checklist :scroll:.
 Following it will not only enhance the quality and consistency of your contributions:sparkles:  but also fast-track the review process. :rocket:

 - [x] **Sync with Central Repository:** :arrows_counterclockwise: Ensure your fork is current with the central repository, facilitating a smooth merge.
-- [x] **Lint:** :wrench: Confirm that linters have run over all new or modified files
+- [x] **Lint:** :wrench: Ensure that linters have run over all new or modified files
-- [x] **Spelling:** :abc: Confirm that linters have run over all new or modified files
+- [x] **Spelling:** :abc: Ensure that linters have run over all new or modified files
 - [x] **Significant Changes:** :mag_right: Confirm that every modified file contributes meaningful content, steering clear of inconsequential changes like mere whitespace adjustments.
 - [x] **Testing:** :test_tube: Write tests for any new features, and update existing ones if you've made changes to functionalities.
 - [x] **Language & Spelling:** :book: Use English for all variable names, class names, functions, comments, etc., and ensure that all added content has been spellchecked.